 We don't place a limit on the number of credit hours you can take, but you must pass with a "C" or better, and we do cap the maximum tuition benefit at the current, full-time tuition rate at UofL.

-MC participants are permitted to enroll in up to the maximum number of credits allowed by their academic institution (JCTC or UofL) in the fall, spring and summer terms.
+MC participants are permitted to enroll in up to the maximum number of credits allowed by their academic institution (JCTC or UofL) in the fall, spring and summer terms (*Please Note: Winter Term courses at UofL are not covered by MC.).
 Students should meet with an academic adviser at their school to determine the appropriate number of credits for their individual academic plan.
 The tuition benefit will be limited to the regular per credit hour undergraduate Kentucky resident tuition rate applicable for the institution in which the student is enrolled (including the JCTC security fee).
 The commitment for the tuition benefit for students at either institution, or for those who are dual enrolled at JCTC and UofL, may not exceed the equivalent of full-time regular undergraduate Kentucky resident tuition rate at UofL (including the JCTC security fee).
 Tuition and fees in excess of the full-time regular Kentucky resident undergraduate tuition rate will be the student’s responsibility.
 Students must fulfill the work commitment stated on the student agreement and pass each class with a “C” or better in order to qualify.

 Educational Institution Processes